futekov/measure-element/README.md

 ## What about Microformats?

 A [measure microformat has been discussed in the past](https://microformats.org/wiki/measure-brainstorming) but the proposals either include a multitude of elements and attributes or severely limits the text content inside each element.
-Furthermore, the fact that a microformat did not gain popularity can not be an indicator of wether a similar HTML element would be successful.
+Furthermore, the fact that a microformat did not gain popularity can not be an indicator of whether a similar HTML element would be successful.
 Microformats are heavier to write, include more attributes to configure (classes and other attributes) and are bound to use a longer-named tag than `<m>`.
 The drawbacks of using the microformat proposal linked above are:
 - it includes prices and currencies inside the specification, which are volatile units that change their relation to one another hundreds of times per day
 - will require using non-semantic inline elements with a longer name, which is less readable than a dedicated `<m>` tag